AAMIR22/MySQL/README.md

 DELIMITER ;
 ```

-## Fetching Age of All Persons
-To fetch the age of all persons using the function that has been created, use the following SQL query:
+** 3. Write a select query to fetch the Age of all persons using the function that has been created **

 ```sql
 SELECT Name, calculate_age(DOB) AS Age